Binge Eating Disorder Counselling in London | Treatment & Therapy

-We offer Psychological Therapies for Binge Eating Disorder to Adults and Teenagers at our clinics in Central London.
+We offer Psychological treatment for Binge Eating Disorder therapy to Adults and Teenagers at our clinics in Central London.

-All our Therapists offer Psychological Therapies for Binge Eating Disorder to Adults and Teenagers.
+All our Therapists offer Psychological Therapy for Binge Eating Disorder treatment to Adults and Teenagers.
 Click here to meet the Team.

 Sessions with our Psychologists are by prepaid appointments only.
 You can find out more about our fees on our Fees Page.

 Further Reading about Binge Eating Disorder

 For further reading on recovering from an eating disorder, please click here to view a comprehensive list of blogs.
 Positive Pathways of Discovery is a blog that discusses ideas for how to manage Binge Eating Disorder.
 Please click here to view the support blog.